The Day of the Wolves: Synopsis

-Wolves #1 (Jan Murray), #5 (Philippines actor Zaldy Zshornack), #6 (Henry Capps) and #7 (Smokey Roberds) escape prematurely back to their plane, with only around half of the loot that they had intended to steal.
+Wolves #1, #5, #6 and #7 escape prematurely back to their plane, with only around half of the loot that they had intended to steal.
 They take off and parachute to separate locations, shave off their beards and change their clothes, burying the old clothes and parachute.
 Wolf #6 is shown buying a Greyhound ticket, and heading off into the night.

-Back in Wellerton, the region's sheriff (Sean McClory) arrives to collect wolf #4 for interrogation.
+Back in Wellerton, the region's sheriff arrives to collect wolf #4 for interrogation.
 Meanwhile, the mayor offers Pete Anderson his old job back, whilst admitting that his dismissal was a big mistake on the part of the council.
-Anderson refuses the offer, to the dismay of the mayor and fellow councillors present.
+Anderson refuses the offer, to the dismay of the mayor and fellow councilors present.

-In hospital, injured wolf #4 is promised the prosecution will "go easy" on him by the sheriff and a detective (Biff Elliot) in exchange for telling all the information he knows about the mastermind and accomplices; but all he is able to tell them is that they had numbers and beards.
+In the hospital, injured wolf #4 is promised the prosecution will "go easy" on him by the sheriff and a detective in exchange for telling all the information he knows about the mastermind and accomplices; but all he is able to tell them is that they had numbers and beards.
 On the TV, a children's show plays in the background, with a clown amusing the kids.
 Wolf #4 recognizes the voice of the clown as that of wolf #1.
-The clown tells the children the story of Ali Baba and the Forty Thieves that's an allegory of the heist they just pulled off.
+The clown tells the children the story of Ali Baba and the Forty Thieves as an allegory of the heist they just pulled off.
 Wolf #4 starts laughing uncontrollably as the bemused sheriff and detective look on.
-How the story unfolds from there, is left to the imagination of the viewer.

-Controversy

-Day of the Wolves was unusual for a television film of the time since at least some of the perpetrators are seen to escape capture at the end of the film, including the caper's mastermind.
-The Television Code of Practices was at that time essentially still in force and it's unlikely the ending of Day of the Wolves would have been sanctioned for a TV production by one of the major networks.